Our Work

 ‘There are no words to express the abyss between isolation and having one ally’ (G. K. Chesterton).

-Bedford Row Family Project was set up following a survey of unmet needs in the Limerick area.
 Our landmark research is available on our Research link on this website.
 This is entitled ‘Voices of Families Affected by Imprisonment’.
-We are very grateful to all who contributed to this study for being open and honest in their accounts of the affects of imprisonment and are inspired by their courage to follow through with work that alleviate the distress of families of prisoners.
+We are very grateful to all who contributed to this study for being open and honest in their accounts of the effects of imprisonment and are inspired by their courage to follow through with work that alleviate the distress of families of prisoners.

 The findings of this Research have been used as a springboard for development of a variety of activities in the Project since publication in 2008.

-“You wanna go straight, but something inside keeps pulling you back towards the prison gate”
+“You wanna go straight, but something inside keeps pulling you back towards the prison gate”.
+(20 year old who left prison)

 “I was lucky to meet a man that gave me a chance; took me on and trained me.
-I never looked back”
+I never looked back”.
+(Limerick man who spent time in prison)